nhsland/futurenhs-platform/docs/tech-stack/why-rust.md

 Any learning curve should be eclipsed by the overall productivity gains as the learning curve is a one time cost (per developer) but the productivity gains last forever.

+## Concerns

+With all the good things also come a list of concerns.
+The most important ones for us are:

+- Rust adds yet another language to the list of languages that have to be supported by the government long term.
+- Rusts usage is still relatively small across the industry.
+This means there are fewer developers, fewer agencies, fewer libraries/resources to support and maintain software built in Rust.

+Those are valid and things we should consider.
+Rust is a general purpose programming language and can replace languages like C++ in the long term.
+It's unrealistic however, that all old projects are going to migrated.
+So Rust would be another language to support.

+Rusts adoption is growing.
+That's visible in indexes such as [TIOBE](https://www.tiobe.com/tiobe-index/) or the [Stack Overflow Developer Survey](https://insights.stackoverflow.com/survey/2020#most-popular-technologies).
+It seems likely that adoption will continue to grow.
+The lack of developers skilled in Rust at the moment does mean there is a cost involved in upskilling existing developers and hiring new ones.
+The following sections [Upskilling](#upskilling) and [Hiring](#hiring) go into the topics in more detail.

+We believe the benefits outweight the concerns, making it worth a try.
+In this project we can start building a few self-contained microservices in Rust.
+This will allow us to gather more information and make a decision to continue or pivot later on.

 ## Upskilling

 For the team taking over maintenance and development of the project after Red Badger, developers will likely need to be upskilled.
 Thankfully, Rust has a lot of resources to help with this: